hapijs/hapi/API.md

   in serial or in parallel before the handler is called.

 - `response` - processing rules for the outgoing response:
+    - `emptyStatusCode` - the default HTTP status code when the payload is empty.
+Value can be `200` or `204`.
+Note that a `200` status code is converted to a `204` only at the time or response transmission (the response status code will remain `200` throughout the request lifecycle unless manually set).
+Defaults to `200`.
     - `schema` - the default response payload validation rules (for all non-error responses) expressed as one of:
         - `true` - any payload allowed (no validation performed).
 This is the default.